RING! Your alarm goes off.

 Just as an alarm stops you from a current, resting state, change management relies on communicating to people what they need to stop doing and what people need to start doing in a new, functional state.
 It isn’t enough to tell someone about change or expect change is greeted with fanfare.
 Why?
 Perhaps because change relies on motivation to change something fundamental to all: behavior.

-I certainly do not call any plan divorced from addressing behavior change, like so many Information Technology (IT) change management plans, a relevant change management effort.
+I certainly do not call any plan divorced from addressing behavior change, like so many Information Technology (IT) change management plans, as relevant effort.

-Change is not about what you propose to change, but what needs to change for the proposal to work and the majority of professionals I know remain content to scope and launch enterprise initiatives and projects without little change management planning or dedication to the resources needed for change that promotes adoption.
+Change is not about what you propose to change, but what needs to change for the proposal to work and professional majority that I know remain content to scope and launch enterprise initiatives and projects without little change management planning or dedication to the resources needed for change that promotes adoption.

 Oh What Can it Mean?